beginner-corp/learn.begin.com/src/md/basic/backend/forms.md

 ### Data access layer

 Every backend has a data access layer.
 This code is responsible for interacting with the database which in our case is DynamoDB.
-In this example the CRUD logic is all in `src/shared/drafts.js` and wee utilize the `@begin/data` client library for DynamoDB.
+In this example the CRUD logic is all in `src/shared/drafts.js` and we utilize the `@begin/data` client library for DynamoDB.
 Everything in `src/shared` gets copied into all Lambdas `node_modules/@architect/shared` at runtime so any Lambda function can `require('@architect/shared/drafts')`.

 ```javascript
 let data = require('@begin/data')